boundenergyinnovations/web_app/README.md

 web_app_localmsg.py  -- Creates a file in the same directory as the app and stores messages with timestamp
 web_app_no_sheet.py  -- Add your own message functionality or leave out

+We are using the app, if you wish to see a similar demo: https://boundenergyinnovations.com

 ## Installation
 NEED: AWS account, OpenAI account, api key, assistant id.
 If using Google Sheets version: gsheet id, gsheet json cred file eg. chatsheet-xxxxxx-xxxxxxx.json,